MicrosoftDocs/msteams-docs/msteams-platform/resources/removing-tab-margins.md

 ## FAQ

-> Is it OK for app chrome (header bar, task bar, etc) to touch the edges of our designs?
+> Is it OK for app chrome, such as header bar or taskbar, to touch the edges of our designs?

 Yes, this is fine and encouraged.
 This helps the app feel native.